Venus Williams: Early life

-Due to her all-court game, Williams can hit winners from any position.
-An exceptional tactical player with remarkable problem-solving skills, she also plays with sheer power and aggression.
-She relies on defense infrequently, rarely hitting drop shots and lobs, as her exceptional speed and court coverage allow her to hit with assertive power and strength from frequently defensive positions.
-Further strengths include her detailed and intricate footwork, and supreme athleticism.

 Career

 1994–96: Turned professional

 Venus Williams turned professional on October 31, 1994, at the age of 14.
-In the first round of her first professional tournament, the Bank of the West Classic in Oakland, Venus defeated former NCAA singles champion Shaun Stafford.
+In the first round of her first professional tournament, the Bank of the West Classic in Oakland, she defeated former NCAA singles champion Shaun Stafford.
 In the second round, Williams was up a set and a service break against world No. 2, Arantxa Sánchez Vicario, before losing the match.
 That was the only tournament Williams played in 1994.

-In 1995, Williams played three more events as a wildcard, falling in the first round of the tournaments in Los Angeles and Toronto but reaching the quarterfinals in Oakland, defeating No. 18 Amy Frazier in the second round for her first win over a top-20 ranked player, before losing to Magdalena Maleeva.
-Williams played five events in 1996, falling in the first round four times but reaching the third round in Los Angeles, before losing to No. 1 Steffi Graf.
+In 1995, Williams played three more events as a wildcard.
+She lost in the first round of tournaments in Los Angeles and Toronto, but reached the quarterfinals in Oakland, defeating No. 18 Amy Frazier in the second round, before losing to Magdalena Maleeva.
+Williams played five events in 1996, losing in the first round four times but reaching the third round in Los Angeles, before losing to No. 1 Steffi Graf.

 1997: Major debut and first final

 Williams played 15 tour events in 1997, including five Tier I tournaments.
-She reached the quarterfinals in three of the Tier I events – the State Farm Evert Cup in Compton, California, the European Indoor Championships in Zürich, and the Kremlin Cup in Moscow.
-In Indian Wells in March, Williams defeated No. 9, Iva Majoli, in the third round for her first win over a player ranked in the top 10.
-She then lost in the quarterfinals to No. 8, Lindsay Davenport.
-Her ranking broke into the top 100 on April 14, 1997.
+She reached the quarterfinals in three of the Tier I events—the State Farm Evert Cup in Compton, California, the European Indoor Championships in Zürich, and the Kremlin Cup in Moscow.
+At the State Farm Evert Cup in March, Williams defeated No. 9 Iva Majoli in the third round, marking her first win over a player ranked in the top 10.
+She then lost in the quarterfinals to No. 8 Lindsay Davenport.
+Williams's was first ranked in the top 100 on April 14, 1997.
 She made her debut in the main draw of a Grand Slam tournament at the French Open, reaching the second round before losing to Nathalie Tauziat.
 She then lost in the first round of Wimbledon to Magdalena Grzybowska.

-During her debut at the 1997 US Open, she lost the final to Martina Hingis, after defeating Irina Spîrlea in a semifinal in which Spîrlea and Williams collided during a changeover when neither would yield as they passed the umpire's chair.
-Richard Williams, her father, later claimed that this incident was racially motivated.
+During Williams's debut at the 1997 US Open, she collided with Irina Spîrlea in a semifinal match.
+Sports Illustrated claimed that Spîrlea intentionally "bumped" Williams.
+After Williams won the match, her father Richard accused Spîrlea of racism.
+Williams lost to Martina Hingis in the final.